milahu/hate-maintainers/README.md

 king solomon assumes that only one is right ...
 some see this as "wisdom" of a king,
 others prefer to call this "a simple solution for simple minds"

+## quo bono

+when two argue, a third wins

+commercial projects win, cos they are generally better organized than "fun projects".
+there, every wrong decision has real-world effects (loss of money)

+in "fun projects", people are more ready to waste energy (ignore potential improvements, ignore potential problems),
+cos the real-world effects are less visible

 ## similar projects